The latest industry news and insights

 The commercial dispute centred around agreements made – or not made – between the parties.
 The alleged breach of contract and breach of trust necessitated CYFOR identifying Electronically Stored Information (ESI) relevant to the case and running keyword analysis on 450 concurrent keywords across a multitude of electronic documents relevant to the case.

 CYFOR’s eDisclosure investigation team were dispatched to the client’s headquarters in the Ukrainian capital, Kiev – at the client’s request, the entire digital forensic investigation was to be conducted at its location – wherein the team set up a laboratory which conformed to the high standards needed of a forensically sound process.
 Then, over 4 phases totalling 33 days, the investigation of the documentary evidence was initiated.

-In total 1.7 million items were found to respond to the keyword search.
-By applying advanced searching and automated technologies, we eliminated irrelevant documents, enabling us to focus on a more manageable fraction of the ESI that were germane to the matter.
+In total, 1.7 million items were found to respond to the keyword search.
+By applying advanced searching and automated technologies, we eliminated irrelevant documents, enabling us to focus on a more manageable fraction of the ESI that was germane to the matter.
 The end export totalled 40 thousand relevant items.

 “To add a layer of sophistication to the project, the documents we were tasked to analyse were in English, Ukrainian, Polish and Russian – a common issue facing international organisations.
 As anyone who knows Russian will tell you, translating into English is no easy task; there are 12 different word endings alone that are not present in the English language, Ukrainian has 16!”